kennethsinder/oct-opus/README.md

 **Official project webpage**: [kennethsinder.github.io/oct-opus](https://kennethsinder.github.io/oct-opus/) (brought to you by the HTML in the `/docs` directory)

 Information on how our software came about and how to use it, including to generate inferred OMAG-like images and to update the model with additional training data (more images), can be found in our [**official manual**](https://docs.google.com/document/d/1kIQ93V5Y-wmiLAy-IjhyLocZaWY7mGQE2tBXcIRTTXM/edit?usp=sharing).
+There is additional documentation available in each of the Markdown (`.md`) files (including code snippets) in the `docs/` folder.
+To best view Markdown files with all of the appropriate formatting, a code editor like VS Code or PyCharm is recommended.
+Clicking into the file on the GitHub website works too.

 ## Other Resources